-Protecting 738ha of Māori owned tall indigenous rainforest, in western Southland, New Zealand.
+Protecting 738ha of Māori owned tall indigenous rainforest, in western Southland, Aotearoa-New Zealand.
 This wet rainforest is adjacent to Fiordland National Park on the very southern coastline of the South Island, and located at the start of the Hump Ridge Track.
 The forest has a silver beech canopy, intermixed with miro and tōtara.

 Parts of the forest had been logged in the past, and some of the flat terrace land was cleared for farming.
 The forest is now protected by a conservation covenant.
-It is supplying New Zealand's first (and so far only) carbon offsets from tall indigenous rainforest.
+It is supplying Aotearoa-New Zealand's first (and so far only) carbon offsets from tall indigenous rainforest.

 Note that this project will not be impacted by the proposed changes to the New Zealand Emissions Trading Scheme (NZETS).
 This is because this activity (protecting and enhancing pre-1990 indigenous forest) is not included in the current NZETS rules - this is why the project operates in the international voluntary carbon market sector.
 In future the NZETS may change its rules to include pre-1990 indigenous forests.